MaxRocamora/MayaShaderLibrary/docs/_build/html/_sources/ui.rst.txt

 * Import into Scene
 	Adds selected shader to the maya hypershade

-* Import and assing into selection
+* Import and assign into selection
-	Adds selected shader to the maya hypershade and assing it to selected object
+	Adds selected shader to the maya hypershade and assign it to selected object

 * Rename
 	Renames the shader